 The first railroad-roadway bridge across the Lena River is scheduled for completion by 2013.

 There is another problem.
 The end of the awful Lena Highway, as bad as it is, and the city itself are on opposite sides of the Lena River.
 This should not be an issue except for the additional fact that there are no bridges across the Lena River in the entire Sahka Republic.
 This is curious indeed.
 The only significant highway to the south (on the east side of the river) is accessible to the city of Yakutsk (on the west side of the river) during the summer by ferry.
 But since ferries cannot cross the river during the winter and spring due to frozen conditions and dangerous floating ice fields, people have to just drive their own cars over the frozen river directly to the highway.
-In fact, during the high point of winter, truckers throughout Yakutia actually drive on top of the frozen river channel itself North-South to deliver goods to remote areas (leave it to the people of the pivot area to misuse a river as an inland highway).
+In fact, during the high point of winter, truckers throughout Yakutia just drive on top of the frozen river channel itself North-South to deliver goods to remote areas (leave it to the people of the pivot area to misuse a river as an inland highway).
 The first railroad-roadway bridge across the Lena River is scheduled for completion by 2013.
 A North-South Amur Yakutsk Mainline railroad will finally connect with the East-West Baikal Amur Mainline, the slightly more northern parallel of the Trans-Siberian railroad.

 Yakutsk is in a central position for a two-way corridor of access to two different sets of seaports.